orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

     app.SetParameterString("in", argv[1])

     # The smoothing algorithm can be set with the "type" parameter key
-    # and can take 3 values : 'mean', 'gaussian', 'anidif'
+    # and can take 3 values: 'mean', 'gaussian', 'anidif'
     for type in ['mean', 'gaussian', 'anidif']:

       print 'Running with ' + type + ' smoothing type'